 - 4 garlic cloves, smashed and roughly diced

-- 2 T tomato paste
+- 2 tablespoons tomato paste

-- 1 C dry white wine
+- 1 cup dry white wine

-- 4 Cups Chicken Stock ( or a good fish stock)
+- 4 cups Chicken Stock ( or a good fish stock)

 - 2 medium tomatoes- diced ( or one can of diced tomatoes and juices)

 - 8 oz firm fish like halibut, talapia, mahi mahi, or salmon

-- 1 lb large prawns, raw, peeled and de-veined
+- 1 lb large prawns, raw, peeled and de-veined (or sub scallops)

-- ⅓ C chopped flat leaf parsley
+- ½ cup chopped flat leaf parsley

 - 1 lemon